From Manhattan to Long Island, Faster Transit begins with a new terminal at Grand Central Station: the East Side Access Project

 Underneath Grand Central Station, a new terminal that will forever change the course of New York City’s transportation awaits.

 The largest transportation project, deemed as the East Side Access Project, has been taking place for the past 15 years, 15 stories below Park Avenue in Manhattan.
 With 8 miles of tunneling and 40 miles of new tracks, it will be the largest new train terminal to be built in the United States since the 1950s, spanning over 8 city blocks long.
+After they complete the last safety device installation, the line is set to open early in 2023, about 11 years behind schedule.

 The 100-year Update

-Scheduled to open for the public in December 2022, the East Side Access Project will allow direct connections from Grand Central Station to the Long Island Rail Road, also known as the LIRR, making this the first expansion to the line in 100 years.
+The East Side Access Project will allow direct connections from Grand Central Station to the Long Island Rail Road, also known as the LIRR, making this the first expansion to the line in 100 years.
 The railroad was initially built to accommodate the 37,000 residents of Long Island, which has now grown to 2.8 million over the past century.

 As of now, if you’re traveling by car from Long Island, the fastest route to New York City will take you an hour and a half.
 If you’re traveling on the LIRR from Hicksville station in Long Island to Penn Station, the commute will take roughly 48 minutes, not including rush hour cancellations or delays.